isagah/personal_site/content/home/about.md

 # Biography

-I am a PhD researcher at [University of Koblenz-Landau in Koblenz](https://www.uni-koblenz-landau.de/en), Germany  advised by [Prof.Dr.
-Maria A. Wimmer](https://www.uni-koblenz-landau.de/de/koblenz/fb4/iwvi/agvinf/team/maria-wimmer).
-My Ph.D. research focuses on the design of mobile applications for delivering public services.
-The study analyzes the existing challenges of providing government services via mobile devices and proposes a comprehensive framework for improving the design of such services while considering the complexity of government information processes.
-Also, the framework takes into account the context of a country and government organization such as political, economic, managerial, etc. to design useful and sustainable services.
+I am a research analyst enthusiast focused on designing information systems.
+I enjoy solving problems using analytical skills and design digital solutions to address challenges faced in organizations.
+I have skills in information systems analysis and design and competent in different methods of analysis and evaluation as well as impact assessment.
+Also, I have good command of design research methods, enterprise architecture frameworks and requirement engineering methods.

-I have experience in designing ICT for the government, ICT4D, citizen engagement, and enterprise architecture.
-Also, I have basic knowledge of data analysis by using the Python programming language.
+In my PhD research, I focused on the design of mobile applications for delivering public services.
+The study analyzed the existing challenges of providing government services via mobile technologies and proposes a comprehensive framework for improving the design of such services while considering the complexity of government data and information processes.
+Also, the framework took into account the context of a country and government organization such as political, economic, managerial, etc. to design useful and sustainable services.